dhnozr/Movie-Knight/README.md

 # Movie Knight

-<h2>MovieKnight is a web application that allows users to explore movies, watch trailers, sign up for an account, sign in, and manage their favorite movies list.</h2>
+<p>MovieKnight is a web application that allows users to explore movies, watch trailers, sign up for an account, sign in, and manage their favorite movies list.</p>

 # Features